himanshujain2001/todoList/README.md

 # todoList
-It's a very simple project designed using HTML5,CSS3,Bootstrap,EJS and it's working is done using JavaScript.
+The project is designed using HTML5,CSS3,Bootstrap,EJS and it's working is done using JavaScript.

 ### Skills Used
 - HTML